Blow for Liverpool as injured Mane forced off against Wolves | Goal.com

 The Senegal star pulled up after running to meet a Mohamed Salah backheel around 32 minutes into the game.

-Mane immediately signalled to the Liverpool bench that he needed to come off and he was replaced soon after by recent arrival Takumi Minamino.
+Mane immediately signalled to the Liverpool bench that he needed to come off and he was replaced soon after by recent arrival Takumi Minamino, making his first appearance in the Premier League.

 It was unclear what the problem was with Mane, although it appeared to be a hamstring issue as he made his way down the tunnel.